-Ethos, pathos and logos are techniques of persuasion that form the rhetorical triangle.
+Ethos, pathos and logos are modes of persuasion that form the rhetorical triangle.
 A compelling argument, sales pitch, speech, or commercial ideally uses elements of all three strategies.
-We’ll show you how to employ each of the techniques and present some awesome examples along the way.
+We’ll show you how to employ each technique and present some examples along the way.

 VIDEO: Ethos, Pathos and Logos Explained